2018 WORKSHOP DATES @ ABHS:

 - Various “traps” such as triangle, finger cymbals, wind chimes, etc.

 Equipment: The ABHS Drumline uses top of the line Yamaha Drums.
-The ABHS Pit uses Cymbals by Zildjian and Sabian.
+The ABHS Frontline uses Cymbals by Zildjian and Sabian.
 Everyone will receive the same exact equipment as everyone else in the line, that is, everyone uses the same type of snare drum, bass drum, or tenor drums.

 Sticks/Mallets: To ensure a consistent sound between individual players, everyone within a particular section will use the same stick or mallet.
 These sticks can be purchased from any music store, but for ease of matching we recommend buying directly through the instructor.
 The ABHS Drumline uses Vic Firth Corpsmaster Sticks and Mallets: